ktaranov/sqlserver-kit/SQL Server Trace Flag.md

 Scope: global only

+**Trace Flag: 1504**<br />
+Function: Dynamic memory grant expansion can also help with parallel index build plans where the distribution of rows across threads is uneven.
+The amount of memory that can be consumed this way is not unlimited, however.
+SQL Server checks each time an expansion is needed to see if the request is reasonable given the resources available at that time.
+Some insight to this process can be obtained by enabling undocumented trace flag 1504, together with 3604 (for message output to the console) or 3605 (output to the SQL Server error log).
+If the index build plan is parallel, only 3605 is effective because parallel workers cannot send trace messages cross-thread to the console.<br />
+Link: [Internals of the Seven SQL Server Sorts – Part 1]

 **Trace Flag: 1603**<br />
 Function: Use standard disk I/O (i.e. turn off asynchronous I/O)<br />
 Link: None